 - Sour cream and mayonnaise: Sour cream and mayonnaise add creamy richness to the casserole.
 I recommend using the full-fat variety of both for the best results.
 The combination of the two give it a creamy texture without being too sour.

 - Ritz crackers – Ritz crackers make a crispy and buttery topping for the casserole, which is an excellent contrast to the creamy and tender filling.
-You can also use panko breadcrumbs for the topping if you don’t have Ritz crackers.
+You can also use other types of buttery crackers instead.

 Ingredients you will NOT find in this casserole.